 A. Disclosure

-Faculty members must annually disclose all significant financial interests[4] and other opportunities for tangible personal benefit that are related to the faculty member’s institutional responsibilities.
-Faculty members must also submit an updated disclosure within thirty days of acquiring any new significant financial interest or other opportunity for tangible personal benefit.
+Faculty members must annually disclose all SFIs[4] and other opportunities for tangible personal benefit that are related to the faculty member’s institutional responsibilities.
+Faculty members must also submit an updated disclosure within thirty days of acquiring any new SFI or other opportunity for tangible personal benefit.
 “Institutional responsibilities” refer to the faculty member’s professional responsibilities on behalf of the University, which include research, teaching/education, outreach, and service activities, both within and outside the University, in the general area of expertise for which the faculty member is employed by the University.

-Disclosures will be made in accordance with the procedure established by the Faculty Conflict of Interest Officer (FCOIO).
-Each faculty members shall provide all information necessary for the University to review, manage, and resolve any conflicts of interest involving that faculty member.
+Disclosures will be made in accordance with the procedure established by the Director of the Office of Conflict Disclosures and Management (DCDM).
+Each faculty member shall provide all information necessary for the University to review, manage, and resolve any COI involving that faculty member.

-The University shall respect the confidentiality of private financial and other private information supplied by faculty, and shall not release this information publicly unless it is legally required to do so, the resolution or elimination of the conflict of interest requires public disclosure of the information, or the faculty member consents to its public disclosure.
+The University shall maintain the privacy of financial and other information supplied by faculty and shall not release this information publicly unless it is legally required to do so, the resolution or elimination of the COI requires public disclosure of the information, or the faculty member consents to its public disclosure.
+For purposes of this policy, private information is a category of information related to a COI disclosure that may only be shared with a small circle of individuals who have a need to know.

-B. Faculty Conflict of Interest Officer
+B. Director of Conflict Disclosures and Management

-The Vice President for Research and Graduate Studies (VPRGS), in consultation with representatives of the University Committee on Graduate Studies (UCGS) and the University Committee on Faculty Affairs (UCFA), will appoint a FCOIO to administer this Policy.
-The FCOIO shall serve as a resource to faculty and administrators on defining and addressing faculty conflicts of interest and shall convene and serve, ex officio, as a non-voting member of the Conflict Review Committee described in Section III.D of this Policy.
+The Associate Vice President for the Office of Research and Regulatory Support (ORRS AVP), in consultation with the Vice President of the Office of Research and Innovation (VPRI) will select a DCDM to administer this Policy.
+The DCDM shall serve as a resource to faculty and administrators on defining and addressing faculty conflicts of interest and shall convene and serve, ex officio, as a non-voting member of the Conflict Review Committee described in Section III.D of this Policy.

-The FCOIO shall develop and maintain an institutional procedure for faculty members to report significant financial interests and other opportunities for tangible personal benefit, as required by this Policy.
+The DCDM shall develop and maintain an institutional procedure for faculty members to report SFIs and other opportunities for tangible personal benefit, as required by this Policy.

-The FCOIO, in consultation with relevant administrators and appropriate academic governance committees, shall arrange for the preparation of a handbook for faculty, incorporating a list of frequently asked questions, explaining and interpreting this Policy.
-Assessment, management, and resolution of conflicts of interest should take into account the different norms, customs, and expectations of the various disciplines found among faculty in the University.
+The DCDM, in consultation with relevant administrators and appropriate academic governance committees, shall arrange for reference materials incorporating a list of frequently asked questions, explaining and interpreting this Policy.
+Assessment, management, and resolution of COI should take into account the different norms, customs, and expectations of the various disciplines found among faculty in the University.

 C. College-Specific Addenda

-Each college (or relevant non-college unit) is encouraged to prepare, in consultation with the FCOIO, a supplement to the conflict of interest handbook, with frequently asked questions, that addresses conflict of interest issues specific to the disciplines and activities of the faculty of that college.
+Each college (or relevant non-college unit) is encouraged to prepare, in consultation with the DCDM, a supplement to the COI Policy, with frequently asked questions, that addresses COI issues specific to the disciplines and activities of the faculty of that college.
 A college may also adopt its own addendum to this Policy to address specific conflict situations which occur in that college.
-Such addenda must be prepared in consultation with the FCOIO and approved by the VPRGS.
-College-specific addenda must be consistent with, and no less stringent than, the provisions of this Policy and federal law and regulations regarding conflict of interest.
+Such addenda must be prepared in consultation with the DCDM and approved by the VPRI.
+College-specific addenda must be consistent with, and no less stringent than, the provisions of this Policy and federal law and regulations regarding COI.

 D. Conflict Review Committee